10deepaktripathi/Embedding-Analysis-Using-Transformers/README.md

 </br>ClinicalBERT has captured the cluster better than any other model</br>

-</br> Below is the data cosine similarity result plot from each model.</br>
+</br> Below is the cosine similarity result plot from each model.</br>

 ![Chart](charts/pretrained_model_comparion.png)